ovace/art/how-to-learn.md

 Lists of top universities by subject: <http://www.topuniversities.com/subject-rankings>.
 Subjective but good enough for our purposes.

+# What not to learn?

+Olympics.

 # How to learn

 ## Find the sources

 Once you have decided the subject, find all the best sources like books or tutorials on the subject.

-For certain subjecs you really need non-free books.
+For certain subjects you really need non-free books.

 Sometimes there are small tutorials which clarify points that most books don't.